What You’ll Learn 🖥️

 Z-axis

-You can choose between different types of Z-axis: Linear, Log, 0dB, Sound dB, and ref. dB.
-You select the wanted type from the drop-down list.
+You can choose between different types of Z-axis scaling: Linear, Log, 0 dB, Sound dB, and Reference dB.
+Select the desired type from the drop-down list.

-The new 3D graph offers Rainbow, Rainbow (warm), and Grayscale Color paletted which can be also chosen from the drop-down list.
+The new 3D graph offers multiple color palettes, including Rainbow, Rainbow (warm), and Grayscale, all of which can be selected from the corresponding drop-down menu.

-There is additional functionality in the Z-axis settings and that is Interpolate sample values.
-When you enable this option you can select any point on the 3D graph and the value will be interpolated from the sample points.
+An additional feature in the Z-axis settings is Interpolate sample values.
+When enabled, this option allows you to select any point on the 3D graph and interpolate the value from nearby sample points.

 Display options

-You can select between Solid or Line (x or y for the 3D graph).
+You can also choose between Solid or Line drawing styles (in either the X or Y direction of the 3D graph).

 Projection

-From the drop-down list, you can select 3D, 2D(x,y), or 2D(y,x) projection with an additional ability to reverse the X or Y projection.
+From the projection drop-down list, you can select between 3D, 2D (X, Y), or 2D (Y, X) views, with the additional option to reverse the X or Y axis for enhanced visualization flexibility.

 2D/3D table

-2D/3D table display widget is designed to display numeric values of signals on measured frequencies.
-It can be used for faster determination of amplitude at a specific frequency.
+The 2D/3D Table display widget is designed to show the numeric values of signals at measured frequencies.
+It can be used for quickly determining the amplitude at a specific frequency.

 Input